 - There are two methods of genetic testing: Preimplantation Genetic Screening (PGS) and recently also called Preimplantation Genetic Testing – Aneuploidy (PGT-A), and Preimplantation Genetic Diagnosis (PGD).

-- PGS looks at whether the embryo contains the right number of chromosomes, but doesn’t diagnosis specific diseases.
+- PGS looks at whether the embryo contains the right number of chromosomes but doesn’t diagnose specific diseases.
 PGD is advanced single-gene testing, looking for single-gene disorders such as cystic fibrosis.

-- Cells from the outer shell of the embryo are removed and tested – the risk of damaging an embryo is less than 1%.
+- Cells from the embryo’s outer shell are removed and tested – the risk of damaging an embryo is less than 1%.

-- It is not possible to provide certainty that every disorder can be tested for.
-The main goal is to first determine whether the embryo is chromosomally balanced with the correct number of chromosomes, i.e. 23 pairs of chromosomes including X and Y.
+- It is impossible to provide certainty that every disorder can be tested for.
+The main goal is first to determine whether the embryo is chromosomally balanced with the correct number of chromosomes, i.e. 23 pairs of chromosomes, including X and Y.

-- There are risks and limitations involved in genetic testing; however, they are low and your doctor will discuss these with you.
+- Genetic testing involves risks and limitations; however, they are low, and your doctor will discuss these with you.